 1.)
 You might feel a bit awkward and off-balance on your mini elliptical machine in the beginning.
 But soon your muscles and brain will adjust like they did when you first started skating or snow/skateboarding.
 Just give it some time and soon you’ll be flying.

 2.)
 If the rubber soles of your athletic shoes come in contact with the sides of the foot pedals while using the machine you may hear a squeaky sound.
 It’s not the machine, it is your shoes.
 Just move them to the center of the foot pedals.

 If you look at the full-size elliptical machine and compare it to a mini, it is quite astonishing what the engineers have achieved with the tiny version.
 I’ve used both and the movement and smoothness are similar.
-And by not having handlebars, I believe the mini elliptical machine allows better strengthening of the body’s midsection, legs, and balance.
+And by not having handlebars, I have found that the mini elliptical machine allows better strengthening of my midsection, legs, and balance.

 Achieving a stable balance takes a couple of weeks.
 I’ve found it best to allow my arms and hips to move naturally like fast walking.
 These movements give you balance.
 Balance is also attained as needed muscles strengthen.
 When listening to inspiring music, it’s kind of like dancing with skates on.
 Eventually, you get good at it. 😎

 Although the Stamina mini elliptical machine has a meter on it that measures count, time, calories, and distance, I prefer using a tiny, simple, digital food timer (about $1 at Walmart).
 I like the buzzer for ensuring equal time in both directions.
 Going forward and in reverse varies the muscles that are worked.
 So it’s important.